danieldiamond/gitlab-analytics/.gitlab/issue_templates/data_onboarding.md

 - [ ] Manager: Create access request using data analyst baseline.
    - [ ] Manager: Request addition to `@datateam` alias on Slack in PeopleOps Onboarding issue
    - [ ] Manager: Request addition to `Data Team` 1password vault in PeopleOps Onboarding issue
+- [ ] Manager: Add to the `gitlab-data` namespace as a Developer.
+- [ ] Manager: Add to the `gitlab-data/chatops` project as a Maintainer.
 - [ ] Manager: Upgrade Periscope user to editor (after they've logged in via Okta)
 - [ ] Manager: Invite to `data-team` channel on Slack
 - [ ] Manager: Update codeowners file in the handbook to include the new team member